-• Encoder: To select the internal 10MHz reference, switch the "CLK" to "Int" from the front panel menu (LCD display and buttons).
-If you want to use an external 10MHz reference, please connect it first to the rear female BNC connector marked as "10MHz INPUT" and then switch the "CLK" to "Ext" from the front panel menu.
+To use the internal 10MHz reference (default), set the "CLK" parameter to "Int" from the front panel menu (LCD display and buttons).
+If you want to use an external 10MHz reference, please first connect your external source to the rear female BNC connector marked as "10MHz INPUT" and then set the "CLK" parameter to "Ext" from the front panel menu.

-When switching from "Int" to "Ext" and vice versa, user must perform a full power reset of the Encoder, in order to trigger a resync state to all Decoders participating in the network.
-The rear female BNC connector marked as "10MHz output" provides 10MHz 3.3Vpp CMOS signal (AC coupled) to drive any other device needed.
+When switching from "Int" to "Ext" and vice versa, user must perform a full power reset of the Encoder, in order to trigger a re-sync command to all Decoders participating in the network.